-Why to Measure Stitching Line Efficiency?
+Why Measure Efficiency of Stitching Lines

 There are many reasons for calculating line efficiency.
 Some of those are listed here